FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 non-object implementations.
 And large `struct`s would be susceptible to excessive dynamic field access.

-Furthermore, an object-oriented approach allows us to take advantage of method dispatch in Julia by defining different model types for different model specifications.
+Furthermore, a type-based approach allows us to take advantage of method dispatch in Julia by defining different model types for different model specifications.
 As detailed in the
 [README file](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/README.md),
 changes to the model’s equilibrium conditions and measurement equation are referred to as changes in a model's "specification."
 In the Julia code, model